-17 Best Nat King Cole Love Songs Full Of L-O-V-E
+17 Best Nat King Cole Love Songs For Your Wedding Playlist

 Nat “King” Cole is one of the most beloved jazz musicians of all-time.
 His baritone voice exudes raw emotion in love songs that perfectly describe the love between a bride and groom.